 MA Sociology, Cultural Social and Political Thought (University of Victoria)

 Research and Teaching Areas

 Technology, Surveillance, Security, Policing, Intelligence, Governance/Governmentality

-I am keen to serve on supervisory committees for graduate committees and honours student research in the following areas: surveillance, technology-mediated practices of policing, cybersecurity governance, privacy, accountability, civil liberties, security intelligence, sociology of law, information politics, social theory, governmentality studies, and qualitative research strategies, including the use of technical / digital research methods.
+I am happy to serve on supervisory committees for graduate committees and honours student research in the following areas: surveillance, technology-mediated practices of policing, cybersecurity governance, privacy, accountability, civil liberties, security intelligence, sociology of law, information politics, social theory, governmentality studies, and qualitative research strategies, particularly those including the use of technical/digital research methods.

 - Molnar, A. and Warren, I., 2020.
 Governing liberty through accountability: Surveillance reporting as technologies of Governmentality.
 Critical Criminology, Online First: pp.1-14.

 - Harkin, D. Molnar, A. and Vowles, E. 2019.
 The commodification of mobile phone surveillance: an analysis of the consumer spyware industry, Crime, Media, Culture.

 - Heemsbergen, L., & Molnar, A. 2020.
 VPNs as boundary objects of the internet:(Mis) trust in the translation (s).
 Internet Policy Review, 9(4), 1-19.

 - Warren, I., Mann, M., & Molnar, A. 2020.
 Lawful Illegality: Authorizing Extraterritorial Police Surveillance.
 Surveillance & Society, 18(3), 357-369.